Assam minister ‘threatened’ journalist with ‘dire consequences’, complains Congress

 The report concerned relates to a campaign rally by Baruah, who is also a popular actor in the state, in Jagiroad.
 In it, she is heard allegedly saying that those who do not accept the Citizenship (Amendment) Act will be chased out of not just Assam, but the country.

-Baruah later told a local channel that the statement was meant only for the Bengali community of Assam but the word “disappeared” was somehow in the clip that was aired.
-She also apologised if she had hurt any sentiments unintentionally.
+Baruah later told a local channel that the statement was misrepresented and apologised if she had hurt any sentiments unintentionally.

 The Congress’s letter — signed by MP and state Congress president Ripun Bora – stated that Hazarika “warned Nazrul Islam allegedly for doing ‘Miya Politics’ to support Congress and ‘Aajmal Party’ i.e. AIUDF and threatened him that he will spoil Nazrul Islam’s life”.